How Technology Helps in Solving Missing Person Cases

 When implemented responsibly, with robust safeguards, facial recognition can comply with regulations and ethical standards.

-Many technologies are scalable, making them accessible to agencies of all sizes with varying budgets.
+Many technologies are scalable, making them accessible to agencies of all sizes, regardless of their varying budgets and resources.

 Common challenges include integration with legacy systems, training personnel, and ensuring compliance with legal frameworks.